Code-Institute-Submissions/PWashburn55-fitness3_MarResub/README.md

    11) A page for adding new products to the site
    12) A search function for both names and descriptions

+### How it works

+The site is styled with **Bootstrap** and **CSS** and it uses **Django** and **Python** for most of the functionalities such as registering on the site, sending emails, adding items, adding CRUD functionality to the site, and searching.
+JavaScript was used for interactivity such as the toast pop-ups and the Stripe checkout functionality.
+Json was used for the data files.

 ### Features to be implemented later

 Future improvements to the site would include adding a forum for users to communicate with other users,